mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/cloud-providers.md

 Mendix is compatible with all the well-known cloud providers: IBM Cloud, SAP Cloud Platform, Microsoft Azure, Amazon Web Services (AWS), Redhat Openshift, and Google Cloud Platform.

 In addition, Mendix has formal partnerships with SAP, IBM, Microsoft, and AWS.
-Both [SAP](../strategic-partners/sap) and [IBM](../strategic-partners/ibm) are official resellers and see Mendix as an extension of their own cloud offerings.
+[SAP](../strategic-partners/sap) is an official reseller and sees Mendix as an extension of SAP Cloud Platform.
+[IBM](../strategic-partners/ibm) has selected Mendix as the preferred low-code development platform for use on top of IBM Cloud.

 ![Cloud Providers - SAP, IBM, AWS, Azure, Pivotal](attachments/CloudProvIdersLogos.png)